phonegap/phonegap-plugin-push/docs/INSTALLATION.md

 Error: pod: Command failed with exit code 1
 ```

 Please run the command `pod repo update` and re-install the plugin.
+You would only run `pod repo update` if you have the specs-repo already cloned on your machine through `pod setup`.

 ##### CocoaPod Disk Space